-Some funds from this program are used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the fourth quarter of 2012, environmental consultants did not perform work as we wait for Department of Parks and Recreation (DPR) review of the proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
-DPR review of these materials were delayed due to Sandy recovery.
-DPR is expected to start review again next quarter.
+In the first quarter of 2013, environmental consultants did not perform work as we wait for Department of Parks and Recreation (DPR) review of the proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
+Proposed signage has been presented to DPR.
+We are awaiting their review before designing the second sign and pamphlets.

-Activity Locations

-Address City County State Zip Status / Accept

-New York - Not Validated / N
+Address City County State Zip Status / Accept New York - Not Validated / N

-Other Funding Sources Budgeted - Detail

-No Other Match Funding Sources Found

-Other Funding Sources Amount

-No Other Funding Sources Found

-Total Other Funding Sources
+Grantee Activity Number: FCSSW-1200

-FCSSW-1200 Fulton Corridor Street Scape and Street Wall
+Activity Title: Fulton Corridor Street Scape and Street Wall